liuchengxu/vim-better-default/README.md

 If new to Vim, you can install [vim-better-default](https://github.com/liuchengxu/vim-better-default) as a starting point, rather than copying some random vimrc you found.

-If you have been a vimmer for quit a while, please see [default.vim](https://github.com/liuchengxu/vim-better-default/blob/master/plugin/default.vim) directly.
+If you have been a vimmer for quite a while, please see [default.vim](https://github.com/liuchengxu/vim-better-default/blob/master/plugin/default.vim) directly.
 In the beginning [vim-better-default](https://github.com/liuchengxu/vim-better-default) is intended for simplifying the tedious `.vimrc` file, so you may also use it to shorten your `.vimrc`.

 ## Installation